SFerguson90/APlaceForUsAPI/README.md

 #### Deployed and running on Heroku

 All of this is available from the Heroku platform!
+On the right, you'll notice the default avatar picture, a friendly picture of Bear!
+Towards the bottom, you'll notice the User table in pgAdmin 4, with the passwords safely encrypted.

 ![HerokuPict](/testPictures/herokuSuccessPost.jpg "Functionality on Heroku")